Unless otherwise marked, all Scripture quotations are taken from the World English Bible (WEB),

 Covenant Theology tends to lump God’s covenant with Abraham together with God’s covenant with Moses.
 Both become the “Old Testament,” without mentioning God’s covenant with Noah.
 The Davidic covenant is said to be fulfilled in Christ’s current heavenly reign.
 The kingdom of heaven is viewed as entirely a spiritual kingdom that is “not of this world.”
 The Old Testament becomes “reinterpreted in the light of the New Testament.”
 Thus, the “Old Testament” replaces the “New Testament” and the Church winds up becoming the New Israel.

 God’s covenant with Abraham involves the land of Israel including Jerusalem.
 Thus, those who hold to Covenant Theology would say the Jewish nation of modern-day Israel has nothing to do with Scripture or with Bible prophecy.
 These Christians often do not stand with Israel.
 This is known as Supersessionism and is also called Replacement Theology.
 Supersessionism says Christianity is the fulfillment of the Old Testament.
 It’s true that Jews who deny Jesus as the Messiah will not inherit the kingdom.
-But Supersessionism views God as forever turning his back on the Jewish people as a whole.
+But Supersessionism views God as forever turning his back on the Jewish people.
 Paul, of course, teaches that his people, the Jewish people, will be unhardened.

 The Covenant Theologian should point out that Gentiles in Christ are also heirs to Abraham’s promise (Galatians 3:29).
-Does this mean that all Christians from all generations, and the majority of all the Jews, will all be living in the land promised to Abraham?
+Does this mean that all Christians from all generations, and most all the Jews, will all be living in the land promised to Abraham?
 Dispensationalists would say the Jews will live in the land but the Church is a recipient of the land only a spiritual way.
 But this breaks their own grammatical/historical hermeneutical principle.
 We are literally recipients of Abraham’s promise of the land.
-But what about, “In my Father's house are many homes.
+But what about, “In my Father's house are many rooms.
 If it weren't so, I would have told you.
 I am going to prepare a place for you.”
 (John 14:2)?
 Are these rooms in the land of Israel?

 The only way to resolve this is to realize that Old Jerusalem is a representation of New Jerusalem and that the New Jerusalem will be in orbit around the earth.
 We will reign with Christ.
 The Old Jerusalem will be the capitol of the world and we will live in the New Jerusalem.
 It will all function together as we live and reign with Christ.
 This then, is fulfillment of the Davidic covenant.
 The kingdom is today present in the hearts of the believer because the Holy Spirit dwells in us.
 But that’s only a small partial fulfillment of the future heavenly kingdom that is to come.